aothree/NLP-Predicting-Subreddit/READme.md

 ## Predicting NBA or Chess subreddit

-Using NLP and classification techniques, is it possible to create a model that will predict which of two subreddits a post came from better than the baseline model:
+Using NLP and classification techniques, is it possible to create a model that will predict which of two subreddits a post came from better than the baseline model?

+Links to the two subreddits:
 https://www.reddit.com/r/chess/

 https://www.reddit.com/r/nba/